 Materials won’t be a problem - many manufacturers produce polyamide and other polymer powders.
 It won’t be possible to make materials proprietary.

 Now, when buying a relatively low-cost 3D printer you get a machine capable of producing functional industrial-grade parts.
-Such printer quickly pays off and keeps bringing profits afterwards.
+Such a printer quickly pays off and keeps bringing profits afterward.

 To choose a great high-speed 3D printer, contact Top 3D Shop.
 We will find the best option for you and your specific production.